g-akca/euroleague-wiki/README.md

 ```
 {D:/ProgramData/MySQL/MySQL Server 8.0/Uploads/} -> CTRL + F REPLACE ALL
 ```
-4. On MySQL, go to Edit -> Preferences -> SQL Editor -> MySQL Session.
-Increase all of the intervals, preferably to 600 seconds so that the data from CSV files load into the tables successfully without getting timed out.
+4. If you're using MySQL Workbench, go to Edit -> Preferences -> SQL Editor -> MySQL Session.
+Increase all of the intervals, preferably to 800 seconds so that the huge amount of data from the CSV files can load into the tables successfully without getting timed out.

 5. Execute the create_db_final.sql file in MySQL.